-- > The Playback section provides parameters that take effect during project playback, such as the Metronome volume, whether sub-beats should also sound (Play Ticks), and the mappable Fill mode toggle, used by Occurrence Operator (see section 11.1.3) and available via the Globals modulator (see section 18.21.3.3). - > The Settings section offers a mix of workflow parameters, including Pre-roll controls (for length and whether the metronome should be active), the Default Launch Quantization setting, whether you want a Post Recording Action to be triggered (and if you want a Delay on that action), and whether you want Record Quantization applied to notes (and if so, whether you want their end times to be quantized as well).
+- > The Playback section provides parameters that take effect during project playback, such as the Metronome volume, whether sub-beats should also sound (Play Ticks), and the mappable Fill mode toggle, used by Occurrence Operator (see section 12.1.3) and available via the Globals modulator (see section 19.27.3.3). - The Settings section offers a mix of workflow parameters, including Pre-roll controls (for length and whether the metronome should be active), and whether you want Record Quantization applied to notes (and if so, whether you want their end times to be quantized as well).